isomerpages/ogp/_products/digimc.md

 #### Solution

 DigiMC integrates with EMR systems from public and private healthcare institutions to form a central repository of medical certificates.
-Patients receive their MCs in the form of a weblink, which require a date of birth verification before they are unlocked.
+Patients receive their MCs in the form of a weblink, which requires a date of birth verification before they are unlocked.
 Patients can then forward this MC URL to their schools/employers.
 Employers can be assured that the MCs are legitimate given that they are hosted on a government website.

 #### Impact

-* Integrated with more than 300 public and private healthcare institutions
+* Integrated with > 300 public and private healthcare institutions
-* Issued more than 2 million MCs till date
+* Issued > 2 million MCs till date

 #### Team